X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Possible origins of the soft X--rays excess

-Notice that, for each cluster, we do not consider the main central galaxy, to exclude the contribution of the cluster itself.
-Again, we consider the gas cells in galaxies as the gas inside twice the half mass radius of each galaxy.
+For each cluster, we did not consider the main central galaxy to exclude the contribution of the cluster itself.
+Again, we considered the gas cells in galaxies to be the gas inside twice the half-mass radius of each galaxy.